Academics

 Number of Students: Undergraduate Student Enrollment

-Faculty Brochure is here(1.7MB)
+Brochure is here(895KB)

-Competency Development in the Faculty of Science and Engineering
+Competency Development in the Three Faculties

 The word competency refers to a portion of behavioral characteristics that utilizes knowledge for pursuing a certain objective.
 Recently, much attention has been focused on competencies as important demands for professionals as well as individuals.
-As a part of the educational reform activities, the Faculty has started an educational program for systematic competency development since 2008.
+As a part of the educational reform activities, we have started an educational program for systematic competency development since 2008.
 Firstly, each department has created a more specific definition of the professional image that is expected for graduates of the department.
 Then, the definition was set for 7 key competencies (communication, problem-solving, knowledge acquisition, organized behavior, creativity, self-realization, and specific ability in students' major), which in turn were carefully refined into a total of 33 keywords.
-Finally each keyword was divided into 5 stages (in other words, as many as 165 items were created!) in order to develop an achievement level check list (also known as rubrics).
+Finally, each keyword was divided into 5 stages (in other words, as many as 165 items were created!) in order to develop an achievement level check list (also known as rubrics).
 Through the rubrics students are expected to check their competencies regularly by themselves as well as to be checked by professors/TAs.
-This approach enables direct and objective assessment of potential ability and behavioral attributes, and now it is considered as one of the leading educational system in Japan.
+This approach enables direct and objective assessment of potential ability and behavioral attributes, and now it is considered as one of the leading educational systems in Japan.

 Academic Minor System in the Graduate School of Science and Engineering